pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 ## Compiling brainfuck to WebAssembly

 Defining a zero-initialized memory segment in wasm32 is easy and we covered that in the previous section.
 What's not as easy is deciding where to store our iovec, which is a required in-memory struct that we need to use for `fd_read` and `fd_write` system calls.
-Since we're using the first 30k bytes of our memory segment for our brainfuck program lets store the iovec at memory address 30004.
-For our array pointer lets store it a function local variable and copy it over to the iovec struct before reads and writes.
+Since we're using the first 30k bytes of our memory segment for our brainfuck program let's store the iovec at memory address 30004.
+For our array pointer let's store it a function local variable and copy it over to the iovec struct before reads and writes.
 We've now made enough decisions to generate a wasm32-wasi boilerplate for our compiled brainfuck programs:

 ```wat
 ;; header boilerplate ;;